fleetdm/fleet/handbook/company/communications.md

 ## Github

 ### Making a pull request

 Our handbook and docs pages are written in Markdown and are editable from our website (via GitHub).
 Follow the instructions below to propose an edit to the handbook or docs.
-1. Click the "Edit page" button from the relevant handbook or docs page on [fleetdm.com](https://www.fleetdm.com) (this will take you to the GitHub editor).
+1. Click the _"Edit page"_ button from the relevant handbook or docs page on [fleetdm.com](https://www.fleetdm.com) (this will take you to the GitHub browser).
-2. Make your suggested edits in the GitHub editor.
+2. Make your suggested edits in the GitHub.
+3. Click _"Commit changes...."_
-3. From the Propose changes dialog, at the bottom of the page, give your proposed edit a title and optional description (these help page maintainers quickly understand the proposed changes).
+4. Give your proposed change a title or _["Commit message"](https://about.gitlab.com/topics/version-control/version-control-best-practices/#write-descriptive-commit-messages)_ and optional _"Extended description"_ (good commit messages help page maintainers quickly understand the proposed changes).
-4. Hit Propose change which will open a new pull request (PR).
+ - **Note:** _Keep commit messages short and clear. (e.g. "Add DRI automation")_
+4. Click _"Propose changes"_
 5. Request a review from the page maintainer, and finally, press “Create pull request.”
 6. GitHub will run a series of automated checks and notify the reviewer.
 At this point, you are done and can safely close the browser page at any time.

-> Keep PR titles short and clear.
-E.g., "Edit to handbook Product group"
->
-> Check the “Files changed” section on the Open a pull request page to double-check your proposed changes.
+8. Check the “Files changed” section on the Open a pull request page to double-check your proposed changes.

 ### Merging changes
 When merging a PR to the master branch of the [Fleet repo](https://github.com/fleetdm/fleet), remember that whatever you merge gets deployed live immediately.
 Ensure that the appropriate quality checks have been completed before merging.
 [Learn about the website QA process](#quality).